byexamples/byexample/docs/unicode.md

 例によって
 ```

+If an example fails, ``byexample`` will show you the differences.
+These also work if the output is unicode.

-The diff is also supported.
-Consider the following examples
+Consider the following examples in ``test/ds/bad-unicode.md``:
-quite similar the previous but with small differences:

 ```shell
 $ cat test/ds/bad-unicode.md            # byexample: +rm=~